MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/dotnet-exe.md

 "recommendations": "true"
 ---

-# publish and restore NuGet packages using dotnet CLI
+# Publish and restore NuGet packages using dotnet CLI

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2017**

-With Azure Artifacts you can publish and restore your NuGet packages to/from your feed and control who can access them.
-This article will guide you through setting up your project to publish and restore your packages using the dotnet command line interface.
+With Azure Artifacts, you can publish and restore your NuGet packages to/from your feed and control who can access them.
+This article will guide you through setting up your project to publish and restore your packages using the dotnet command-line interface.

 ## Project setup